dinowang/DisplayModeMatrix/README.md

 Inspired from Android, see [How Android Finds the Best-matching Resource](https://developer.android.com/guide/topics/resources/providing-resources.html#BestMatch)

+With multiple DisplayMode dimensions, you can:

+- Provide good views A/B testing approach
+- Not only Mobile/Tablet/Desktop can leverage DisplayModes

 ## Basic idea

 The developer could use ASP.NET MVC Display Modes to separate view for the different scenario.